Beirut–Rafic Hariri International Airport: 2006 war and aftermath

+Renovation and expansion

 On 29 March 2018, Emirates operated a one-off Airbus A380 service to Beirut.
 It was a trial flight in order to test the airport's handling of the aircraft.
 The aircraft parked at gate 1, which is capable of handling the Airbus A380.
 This marked the first time the A380 had landed in Lebanon.

-2019 renovation and minor expansion

 On 1 June 2019, the airport launched the new renovated and expanded departures and arrivals terminals.
 New customs counters were installed for both the departures and arrivals terminals.
 The airport is going to improve security by using newer equipment, relocate most of the security checkpoints, install an improved baggage handling system and inaugurate a fast track system for business and first class passengers by the end of the summer.

-Impact of 2020 Port of Beirut explosion

 On 4 August 2020, a massive explosion in Beirut resulted in the airport sustaining moderate damage to the terminal buildings.
 Doors and windows were destroyed, and ceiling tiles were shaken loose by the shockwave, severing electrical wires.
 Despite the damage, flights to the airport resumed following the explosion.

+In March 2023, it was announced that the airport would be expanded with a second terminal to be operated by a leading Irish airport company.
+According to the Minister of Transportation, Terminal 2 will bring in investments worth $122 million and will handle 3.5 million passengers annually.

+2024

+In June 2024, a report by The Telegraph revealed that Hezbollah has been using the Beirut–Rafic Hariri International Airport to store large quantities of Iranian weapons.
+The report claims that the weapons are transported from Iran and stored in hidden locations within the airport complex.
+This has raised significant security concerns and has led to calls for increased monitoring and inspection of cargo passing through the airport.
+International observers have urged for immediate action to address the potential risks associated with this development.

+The Lebanese government denied these claims and invited journalists and foreign ambassadors to inspect the airport facilities.
+However, journalists were barred from entering the air cargo center during the tour, allowing only diplomats access.